 This and other important questions concerning attendance are found in the HANDBOOK, which is available only on the Member Only site, or given out to new members in September.

-All money transactions are done by personal member check or money order, in an envelope with the child’s name and the function of the payment clearly indicated.
-No cash is accepted.
+All money transactions can be done online beginning with 21-22.
 Individual fundraisers are always the choice of the singer, as profits go to their own chorale account.
-However, the only payment that can be turned in for a fundraiser is ONE individual member check.
+However, the only payment that can be turned in for a fundraiser is ONE individual member check or online payment.
 Our treasurer is a parent volunteer, and multiple outside checks are too time-consuming, especially when they involve non-sufficient fund charges and notifications.

 In order to keep the Chorale available to everyone, we try to offer special needs scholarships for dues.
 Complete and submit the scholarship application found in the Handbook; applications are considered and monies are awarded the second week in October and the second week in January.
 We always welcome sponsors so we can award more scholarships!